hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   entries in this field is `projects/[PROJECT_ID]/notificationChannels/[CHANNEL_ID]`

-* `labels` -
+* `user_labels` -
   (Optional)
-  User-supplied key/value data to be used for organizing AlertPolicy objects.
+  This field is intended to be used for organizing and identifying the AlertPolicy objects.The field can contain up to 64 entries.
+Each key and value is limited to 63 Unicode characters or 128 bytes, whichever is smaller.
+Labels and values can contain only lowercase letters, numerals, underscores, and dashes.
+Keys must begin with a letter.

 * `documentation` -
   (Optional)